Gmina Rossosz

-Gmina Rossosz is a rural gmina (administrative district) in Biała Podlaska County, Lublin Voivodeship, in eastern Poland.
+Gmina Rossosz is a rural gmina (administrative district) in Biała County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Rossosz, which lies approximately 21 km south of Biała Podlaska and 78 km north-east of the regional capital Lublin.

 The gmina covers an area of 76.12 km2, and as of 2006 its total population is 2,404 (2,331 in 2014).

 Villages

 Gmina Rossosz contains the villages and settlements of Bordziłówka, Kożanówka, Mokre, Musiejówka, Romaszki and Rossosz.

 Neighbouring gminas

 Gmina Rossosz is bordered by the gminas of Komarówka Podlaska, Łomazy and Wisznice.